Stratio/stratio-connector-sparkSQL/doc/src/site/sphinx/about.rst

 In this file you need to set:

 1) The Spark Master.
-In the variable "spark.master" you can choose if you want to run Spark in your local (e.g. spark.master = local[4]) or in a cluster (e.g. spark.master = "spark://...").
+In the variable "spark.master" you can choose if you want to run Spark in your local (e.g. spark.master = local[4]) or in a cluster: (e.g. spark.master = "spark://...").
+    - Standalone: spark.master = "spark://HOST:PORT"
+    - Mesos with single-master: spark.master = "mesos://HOST:5050"
+    - Mesos cluster: spark.master = "mesos://zk://HOST:2181"

 2) The dependencies.
 In the variable "spark.jars" you must write the path to some jars located in your local after compiling the connector.
 These jars are: